 THERAPY OVERVIEW Percutaneous Tibial Neuromodulation (PTNM)

 PTNM involves placing the needle electrode into the lower, inner aspect of either leg, slightly cephalad to the medial malleolus.
-A ground pad is snapped to a fitting on the underside of the NURO device, and then adhered to the instep of the foot or the medial aspect of the calcaneus on the same leg.
-Then the needle holder is connected to the needle.
+A ground pad is snapped to a fitting on the underside of the NURO device, and then adhered to a clean, smooth area of skin within reach of the needle insertion site.
+Typical areas of application include the instep of the foot or the medical aspect of the calcaneus on the same leg as the needle insertion.

 The NURO device produces an adjustable electrical pulse that travels to the sacral nerve plexus via the tibial nerve.
 Among other functions, the sacral nerve plexus regulates bladder and pelvic floor function.